KayaGeoAus/Vanimo/README.md

 # Vanimo
-The Tsunami Threat to northern Papua New Guinea: A probabilistic inundation assessment with a near-field earthquake source
+The Tsunami Hazard to northern Papua New Guinea: A probabilistic inundation assessment with a near-field earthquake source